-AU MS4 Permittees River System Segment TPDES Permit Cit.
-CA II.
-5 11 (1 11 Number 0841_02 City of Arlington and co- permittees: University of Texas at Arlington and Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village WQ0004635 TxDOT-Fort Worth Lauran Marak Faul Creek.
-0841_02 City of Fort Worth and co-permittees: Tarrant Regional Water District, and TxDOT-Fort Worth Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
-WQ0004350 0841_02 TxDOT - Dallas Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
-WQ0004521 0841_02 City of North Richland Hills Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
-TXR040000 0841_02 City of Hurst Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
+AU MS4 Permittees River System Segment TPDES Permit Number 0841_02 City of Arlington and co- permittees: University of Texas at Arlington and TxDOT-Fort Worth Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
+WQ0004635 0841_02 City of Fort Worth and co-permittees: Tarrant Regional Water District, and TxDOT-Fort Worth Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
+WQ0004350 0841_02 TxDOT - Dallas Lower West Fork From the confluence with WQ0004521 0841_02 City of North Richland Hills Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
+TXR040000 0841_02 City of HurstLower West Fork Trinity RiverFrom the confluence with Johnson Creek upstream t the confluence of Village From the confluence with Johnson Creek upstream to the confluence of Village Creek.
 TXR040000 0841_02 City of Bedford Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
-TXR040000 0841_02 City of Grand Prairie Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
-TXR040000 0841_02 City of Euless Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
-TXR040000 0841_02 City of Dalworthington Gardens Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
+0841_02 City of Grand Prairie Lower West Fork From the confluence w Tripity River Johnson Creek unstrea TXR040000 0841_02 City of Euless Lower West Fork From the confluence with TXR040000 0841_02 841_02 City of Dalworthington Gardens From the confluence with Johnson Creek upstream to the confluence of Village Creek.
 TXR040000 0841_02 Town of Pantego Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
 TXR040000 0841_02 City of Kennedale Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
-TXR040000 0841_02 City of Colleyville Lower West Fork Trinity River From the confluence with Johnson Creek upstream to the confluence of Village Creek.
-TXR040000
+TXR040000 0841_02 City of Colleyville Lower West Fork From the confluence with TXR040000